 But, all in all, if you stay on the designated slopes and don’t push your limits, you’ll be fine.
 In fact, you’ll be more than fine.
 You’ll be in heaven!

-Things to do in Zermatt and Best Eco-tourism Activities (besides skiing)
+Things to do in Zermatt in summer, and winter (besides skiing)

 Explore the Town (winter and summer)